Water hearings: Lawyer for bottling giant heckled by public gallery

 "Plastic effects on the environment are not inevitable.
 Recycling happens.
 If a bottle is recycled, if packaging is recycled, there is no effect," he said.

-Counsel for the regional council Mary Hill said the Environment Court correctly understood that the Resource Management Act and the Regional Plan did not control the activity of export or regulate and control the recycling of plastic.

-These activities were regulated by other legislation.
+Counsel for the regional council Mary Hill said the Environment Court correctly understood that the Resource Management Act and the Regional Plan did not control export or regulate and control plastic recycling, which were regulated by other legislation.
 Plastic was not managed by the regional council but by district councils.

 "This is different to whether the court can regulate the effects of that which it does control," she said.